 Much like how flat-earthers, anti-vaxxers and even sports team fans clump together with their fanatic hive mind mentality, stans feel like extensions of the community.
 This empowers them to act as an individual under a much larger banner.

 They aren’t a mass of content-creating pixels.
 The sooner stans realize this, then the sooner they can start to see themselves as more than an extension of someone else’s identity.

-If you lurk the interwebs through Instagram, YouTube, or Tumblr, toxic stan culture can often come as part of the territory.
-On Twitter though, stan culture feels like ninety percent of the whole plot.
-Choose your fighter from cancel culture to call-out culture, from clout mentality to mob mentality and the list goes on and on until it’s 4am and, whether you wanted to or not, you now suddenly know the entire history of the James Charles-Tati Westbrook issue almost a year after it died a sensationalized death.
+If you lurk the interwebs through Instagram, YouTube or Tumblr, toxic stan culture can often come as part of the territory.
+On Twitter though, stan culture feels like 90 percent of the whole plot.
+Choose your fighter from cancel culture to call-out culture, from clout mentality to mob mentality and the list goes on and on until it’s 4 am and, whether you wanted to or not, you now suddenly know the entire history of the James Charles-Tati Westbrook issue almost a year after it died a sensationalized death.

-This is because on the internet nothing really dies completely.
-All of the flame wars, problematic comments, and name dragging make for an endless scroll of internet drama.
-Accidentally getting yourself in the middle of an issue you knew nothing about through trending hashtags is also a common occurrence for Twitter denizens.
+This is because nothing really dies completely on the internet.
+All of the flame wars, problematic comments and name dragging make for an endless scroll of internet drama.
+Accidentally getting yourself in the middle of an issue you know nothing about through trending hashtags is also a common occurrence for Twitter denizens.
 This makes stan culture all the more easy to corrupt with toxicity.

 so sick of toxic stan culture. not normal stan culture, there’s a lot of love and support there.